xen-project/xen/docs/designs/non-cooperative-migration.md

 it in hypercalls (e.g. HVMOP_set_param) rather than DOMID_SELF, the guest domid must also be preserved to maintain the ABI.

-Furthermore, it will necessary to modify backend drivers to re-establish communication with frontend drivers without perturbing the content of the backend area or requiring any changes to the values of the xenstore state nodes.
+Furthermore, it will be necessary to modify backend drivers to re-establish communication with frontend drivers without perturbing the content of the backend area or requiring any changes to the values of the xenstore state nodes.